 c) LMFS didn’t even brief pilots about TFRs over major sporting events, and instead expected pilots to search the Internet for sports schedules and stadium seating capacity (Note: most EFBs do brief this information).

 Faced with a case they were not certain they could win, and not happy with the prospect of having this case cited as binding authority, the FAA settled its 2015 enforcement case against this pilot for a few hours of remedial training.
 No violation went on his record.
-In case you are wondering, this pilot did timely file a NASA (Aviation Safety Reporting System) Report, but that only stays the certificate suspension.
+In case you are wondering, this pilot did file a NASA (Aviation Safety Reporting System) Report in a timely manner, but that only stays the certificate suspension.
 The violation itself would still have gone on his record, which could have torpedoed his intended professional pilot career.